-Calvert Trust offers fantastic self-catering holidays, respite care as well as accessible activities.
-While I was there staying in the beautiful Bradbury lodge for a long weekend with my family, my sister and I decided to try out some outdoor activities.
+Calvert Kielder offers fantastic self-catering holidays, respite care as well as accessible activities.
+While I was there staying in the Bradbury Chalet for a long weekend with my family, my sister and I decided to try out some outdoor activities.
 What can I say, we’re the daredevils of the family.

 First up was the King Swing.
 And as the name suggests it’s the ruler of all swings, the King, the most superior of them all.